 The warrant for 14,064 shares has a ten-year term and includes a put option pursuant to which, in the event of an acquisition, change in control or dissolution or winding up of our company, the initial public offering of our common stock or the expiration of the warrant, Silicon Valley Bank may require us to repurchase the warrant for a total aggregate purchase price of \$250,000.
-The warrant for 93,764 shares may be exercised at any time but expires if unexercised by the closing date of this offering.
-We expect that this warrant will be exercised prior to the closing of this offering.
+The warrant for 93,764 shares was exercisable at any time but would have expired if unexercised by the closing date of this offering.
+The warrant was exercised in October 2017.